Walt Whitman: Poetic theory

 Whitman wrote in the preface to the 1855 edition of Leaves of Grass: "The proof of a poet is that his country absorbs him as affectionately as he has absorbed it."
 He believed there was a vital, symbiotic relationship between the poet and society.
 He emphasized this connection especially in "Song of Myself" by using an all-powerful first-person narration.
 An American epic, it deviated from the historic use of an elevated hero and instead assumed the identity of the common people.
-Leaves of Grass also responded to the impact of recent urbanization in the United States on the masses.
+Leaves of Grass also responded to the impact of rapid urbanization in the United States on the masses.

 Lifestyle and beliefs

 Alcohol

-Whitman was a vocal proponent of temperance and in his youth rarely drank alcohol.
+Whitman was a vocal proponent of temperance and in his youth he rarely drank alcohol.
 He once stated he did not taste "strong liquor" until he was 30 and occasionally argued for prohibition.
 His first novel, Franklin Evans, or The Inebriate, published November 23, 1842, is a temperance novel.
 Whitman wrote the novel at the height of the popularity of the Washingtonian movement, a movement that was plagued with contradictions, as was Franklin Evans.
 Years later Whitman claimed he was embarrassed by the book and called it "damned rot".
 He dismissed it by saying he wrote the novel in three days solely for money while under the influence of alcohol.
 Even so, he wrote other pieces recommending temperance, including The Madman and a short story "Reuben's Last Wish".
 Later in life he was more liberal with alcohol, enjoying local wines and champagne.

 Religion

 Whitman was deeply influenced by deism.
 He denied any one faith was more important than another, and embraced all religions equally.
 In "Song of Myself", he gave an inventory of major religions and indicated he respected and accepted all of them—a sentiment he further emphasized in his poem "With Antecedents", affirming: "I adopt each theory, myth, god, and demi-god, / I see that the old accounts, bibles, genealogies, are true, without exception".
 In 1874, he was invited to write a poem about the Spiritualism movement, to which he responded: "It seems to me nearly altogether a poor, cheap, crude humbug."
 Whitman was a religious skeptic: though he accepted all churches, he believed in none.
 God, to Whitman, was both immanent and transcendent and the human soul was immortal and in a state of progressive development.
 American Philosophy: An Encyclopedia classes him as one of several figures who "took a more pantheist or pandeist approach by rejecting views of God as separate from the world."

+According to literary critic Harold Bloom: